 Garnett’s earlier work ranges around seemingly disparate subject matter, from war veterans turned Hollywood stuntmen in Full Burn (2014) to a friendship with a gender ambivalent ten year old in Picaresques (2011).
 What unites the films, however, is a conscious dismantling of the power structures surrounding representation in mainstream cinema.
-To do this, she incorporates the process of making the film into the film itself, often appearing on screen as both herself and impersonating her subjects.
-The works ultimately become portraits of relationships between unlikely companions mediated by the camera and the power dynamics involved in that exchange.
+To do this, she incorporated the process of making the film into the film itself, often appearing on screen as both herself and impersonating her subjects.
+The works ultimately became portraits of relationships between unlikely companions mediated by the camera and the power dynamics involved in that exchange.

 Mariah Garnett holds an MFA from Calarts in Film/Video and a BA from Brown University in American Civilization.
 Her work has been screened and exhibited nationally and internationally, including at the following venues: The Hammer Museum\’s 2014 Made In LA, The New Museum, Goldsmiths College, Chisenhale Gallery, among others.
 She lives and works in Los Angeles.